Trusted Platform Module: TPM 2.0

+Open source

 The official TCG reference implementation of the TPM 2.0 Specification has been developed by Microsoft.
 It is licensed under BSD License and the source code is available on GitHub.

-Microsoft provides a Visual Studio solution and Linux autotools build scripts.

-In 2018, Intel open-sourced its Trusted Platform Module 2.0 (TPM2) software stack with support for Linux and Microsoft Windows.
+In 2018 Intel open-sourced its Trusted Platform Module 2.0 (TPM2) software stack with support for Linux and Microsoft Windows.
 The source code is hosted on GitHub and licensed under BSD License.

 Infineon funded the development of an open source TPM middleware that complies with the Software Stack (TSS) Enhanced System API (ESAPI) specification of the TCG.
 It was developed by Fraunhofer Institute for Secure Information Technology (SIT).

 IBM's Software TPM 2.0 is an implementation of the TCG TPM 2.0 specification.
 It is based on the TPM specification Parts 3 and 4 and source code donated by Microsoft.
 It contains additional files to complete the implementation.
 The source code is hosted on SourceForge and GitHub and licensed under BSD License.

 In 2022, AMD announced that under certain circumstances their fTPM implementation causes performance problems.
 A fix is available in form of a BIOS-Update.